The Budget Diet

 It seems simple – but for those in families where the laundry is done by someone else, having to wash your own clothes for the first time is sometimes rather daunting.
 To save money, use inexpensive “color catchers” to make sure you don’t ruin a whole load of clothing with merging dyes, and check that your load is full; there’s no need to waste water or money on a half-full washing machine.

-3. Grants and scholarships
+3. Grants and Scholarships

 Know what you’re entitled to – if you have absolutely no idea where to start, check out “Scholarship Search” or “StudentCashPoint” online, to fill in details and to find out what you could receive.
 Sandwich courses also provide valuable employment contacts and sometimes sponsored degrees – see what structural variations there are on your chosen course.
 Just an example: Brunel University offers a standard 3-year Law degree, or a 4-year sandwich course providing a year’s placement in the industry, where London’s vibrant legal opportunities offer a variety of invaluable experiences.